- Blind Cleaning/

 How to clean fabric vertical blinds

-If your vertical blind and inserts are made of fabric, you will need some slight tweaks on the way you perform a clean to ensure they last and look amazing for as long as possible.
+If your vertical blind and inserts are made of fabric, you will need some slight tweaks on how you perform a clean to ensure they last and look amazing for as long as possible.

-When it comes to spot cleaning fabric vertical blinds, blot the area in question with a mild cleansing solution.
-It would be best if you first tested the solution in an inconspicuous area to ensure it doesn't cause any damage.
-From here, use a soft cloth or sponge and softly blot the stain, allowing it to dry thoroughly.
-Use a fair amount of care while doing this not to harm the material.
+When spot cleaning fabric vertical blinds, blot the area in question with a mild cleansing solution.
+It would be best to test the solution first to ensure it doesn't cause any damage.
+From here, use a soft cloth or sponge and softly blot the stain, allowing it to dry.
+Exercise a fair amount of care to avoid damaging the material.

 If you need to perform a more in-depth clean other than dusting or spot cleaning, refer to the blind manufacturer cleaning instructions, as they will vary quite significantly across the many product lines.
-Many people make the mistake of washing their blinds via immersion, heat, or chemicals, which can damage some blinds but be great for others.
+Many people make the mistake of washing their blinds via immersion, heat, or chemicals, which can cause damage to the material.

 Keep in mind, however, that these more aggressive methods should only be used if the general instructions of the manufacturer allow it.
-Most manufacturers will strongly advise against putting any fabric blinds into a dryer.
+Most manufacturers strongly advise against putting fabric blinds into a washing machine and dryer.

 Need a little help with your vertical blinds?

-If you are a little time poor and the task of getting your vertical blinds cleaned is being pushed down the to-do list, get a little help!
-There are plenty of people who can help with blind cleaning, saving you time while ensuring your blinds look their best.
+If you don't have the time and getting your vertical blinds cleaned is being pushed down the to-do list, get a little help!
+Plenty of people can help with blind cleaning and other cleaning services, saving you time while ensuring your blinds look their best.